heroquest8/Project-01/README.md

 # Project-01

-# Your Name
+# Hero Demaio

-# Your Github username
+# heroquest8

-# List the things you added for points
+# added more than 8 knots